 “After taking the cup, he gave thanks and said, ‘Take this and divide it among you.
 For I tell you I will not drink again from the fruit of the vine until the kingdom of God comes.’
 And he took bread, gave thanks and broke it, and gave it to them, saying, ‘This is my body given for you; do this in remembrance of me.’”
 (Luke 22:17–19)

-One important tradition in the Mishnah (Pesahim 119a) describes the matzah (unleavened bread) replacing the Passover sacrificial lamb.
-One piece of matzah is broken in two during the Seder, and one half is saved as the last thing eaten at the meal (dessert).
+One important tradition found in the Jewish Oral Laws recorded in the Mishnah (in Pesahim 119a) describes the matzah (unleavened bread) replacing the Passover sacrificial lamb.
+One piece of matzah is broken in two during the Seder and one half is saved as the last thing eaten at the meal (dessert).

 That matzah is found on the Seder table in a grouping of three special matzot.
 One half of the middle matzah is eaten and the remaining half is hidden in the house.
 The children at the table search for it and receive a prize for its discovery.
 This hiding of the middle matzah, called the Afikoman, can be seen as symbolic of Yeshua resting (hiding) two nights and a day in the grave before being raised up (discovered).